 What We Do

-Each mobile exhibit features different forms of interactive therapy and ventures into various neighborhoods to engage community members in discussions about healing justice, implicit and explicit bias, social justice, and empathy.
+Each mobile exhibit features different forms of interactive therapy including art, play, sound, horticulture, rage therapy, and dialogue to engage community members in discussions about healing justice, implicit and explicit bias, social justice, and empathy.
 In The Justice Fleet, we believe in Radical Inclusion and Humanizing Equity, which means those most impacted by systemic injustice should have the loudest voices within our organizations and become the faces of solutions.
-We take our cues from community members and treat them as the stakeholders they are.
+We take our cues from community members and treat them as the stakeholders.

 Transfuturism is a photography, oral history, and art activism project that utilizes Afrofuturistic art to render the lives of black trans and gender non-conforming folk complex and visible.

 Our latest exhibit currently in development is the Grief Garden.
 The Grief Garden will create a safe, green, public space for community members to grieve publicly or in isolation and provide creative and inspirational outlets for people to access and process their own grief and beginning their healing journey.